-Land outside the National Park: there is scope to extend or alter an existing building without going through the prior approval process, as long as the changes are not significant (changes are seen to be 'significant' if the works involved increase the volume of the existing building (using external measurements) by more than 10% or the height of the building is increased at all).
+Land outside the National Park: there is scope to extend or alter an existing building without going through the prior notification process, as long as the changes are not significant (changes are seen to be 'significant' if the works involved increase the volume of the existing building (using external measurements) by more than 10% or the height of the building is increased at all).
 If the proposed changes are not "significant" then you can proceed with the works without consultation.
-However, it would be sensible to ensure that records are kept (including photographs) of the original building so that, if questions are asked, you are able to demonstrate that the works undertaken did not require prior approval.
+However, it would be sensible to ensure that records are kept (including photographs) of the original building so that, if questions are asked, you are able to demonstrate that the works were permitted development for which there was no requirement to go through the prior notification process.